TOP PICK OF THE WEEK: St Pierre Bakery Brioche & Belgian Waffles

-Delicious brioche can be eaten plain or with a spread, here Nutella (all photos courtesy St Pierre Bakery).
+Delicious brioche can be eaten plain or with a spread, here Nutella (all photos © St Pierre Bakery).

-Brioche (bree-OASH) is light, slightly sweet bread made with eggs, yeast and butter.
-Richer than a standard loaf of bread, brioche is used as a breakfast bread, for French toast and in combination with luxurious first courses such as foie gras and smoked salmon.
+Brioche (bree-OASH) is a light, slightly sweet bread made with eggs, yeast, and butter.
+Richer than a standard loaf of bread, brioche is used as a breakfast bread, for French toast, and in combination with luxurious first courses such as foie gras and smoked salmon.

 Here’s more about brioche.

 Better supermarkets have carried brioche hamburger and hot dog rolls for some time, and loaves of sliced brioche have appeared in the last couple of years: plain, chocolate chip, and raisin.

 The St Pierre brioche line, from the United Kingdom, has recently begun importing into the U.S., and we’re very happy.
 We’re a sucker for brioche, breakfast pastry, pain au chocolate and Belgian waffles.
 Thank goodness that most of the line is individually wrapped, for [in our case] portion control.

 Whether to start the day, as a coffee break, or turned into dessert, all of the products are free of GMOs, HFCS, and hydrogenated oils.
 All of the snack or grab-and-go items are individually wrapped.

 St. Pierre Bakery has declared March 14th as National Brioche Day.

 The line of 20 different products is baked using authentic French and Belgian recipes (not all items are available in any single retailer).
 One bite and you’ve transported away from supermarket toast and coffee shop pastries.

 In addition to brioche hamburger, slider, and hot dog rolls, there are: